AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.4.md

 ## Editor plug-in framework unveiled

 This release introduces a new plug-in framework for the Stingray Editor.
 Anyone can use this framework to customize the editor's behavior and add new editing features, even without access to the Stingray source code.
-For details, see ~{ Customize the Stingray Editor using Plug-ins }~.
+For details, see [Customize the Stingray Editor using Plug-ins](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=customize-stingray-using-plug-ins).

 ![The Plugin Manager](../images/plugin_manager.png)